asyncapi/asyncapi-react/README.md

 import "styles/custom.css";
 ```

-If you are using the standalone bunlde, you can put the custom font styling as a style sheet link or as an inline style in the `<head>` section of the HTML code.
+If you are using the standalone bundle, you can put the custom font styling as a style sheet link or as an inline style in the `<head>` section of the HTML code.

 ```html
   <!DOCTYPE html>